dcoles/ivle/doc/man/scripts.rst

 :program:`ivle-config [ARG1] [ARG2] ...`

-Configures IVLE with machine-specific details, most notably, various paths.
+Configures IVLE with machine-specific details, most notably various paths.
-Either prompts the administrator for these details or accepts them as command-line args.
+Either prompts the administrator for these details or accepts them as command line arguments.

-Command-line arguments may be any of the :ref:`configuration option
+Command line arguments may be any of the :ref:`configuration option
 <ref-configuration-options>` used in :file:`ivle.conf`.
 They are provided in
 the form of :samp:`--{section}/{subsection}/{property} {VALUE}` such as ``--urls/root ivle.org`` or ``--media/externals/jquery
 /usr/share/javascript/jquery``.

-Automatically creates the file :file:`/etc/ivle.conf`.
+Creates or updates :file:`/etc/ivle/ivle.conf` with the selected values, and overwrites :file:`/etc/ivle/plugins.d/000default` with the latest default plugin list.

 ivle-createdatadirs